wiremas/spore/README.md

 # Motivation

-While particle instancing in Maya is a popular way to populate environments, the means of manipulating per-particle attributes with particles are limited and require some specific knowledge.
+While particle instancing in Maya is a popular way to populate environments, the means of manipulating per-particle attributes are limited and require some specific knowledge.

 Spore tries to create a more intuitive interface to creating and manipulating points that drive Maya's particles instancer.
 Spore allows to scatter, paint and modify points in an easy an intuitive way.